-- BIC Category: Literature, LITERARY CRITICISM / Modern / 20th Century, LITERARY CRITICISM / Women Authors, LITERARY CRITICISM / General, The arts / Art & design styles: Surrealism & Dada, Literature & literary studies / General, Literature & literary studies / Literature: history & criticism, Literature & literary studies / Literary studies: from c 1900 -
+- BIC Category: Literature, Literary studies: from c 2000, LITERARY CRITICISM / Modern / 20th Century, LITERARY CRITICISM / Women Authors, LITERARY CRITICISM / General, The arts / Art & design styles: Surrealism & Dada, Literature & literary studies / General, Literature & literary studies / Literature: history & criticism, Literature & literary studies / Literary studies: from c 1900 -

 - Series: Manchester University Press